brycetolman54/GenConfNotes/2024/April.md

 - We need to bring the Spirit back to our homes from the temple and church attendance.
 The home is a continuation of those experiences.

 ### Massimo de Feo

+- Part of acting in faith is to cast off the beggar's coat of scorn or bad feelings once we have forgiven another or ourselves

+### Brent H Nielson

+- I want to do a better job of recording my witnesses in my journal for my posterity to see someday

+### Jose L Alonso

 -